Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Luminosity Function

-Kilonovae are thought to be fast-evolving with lightcurve peak times distributed from $0.2\,{\rm day}$ to $1\,{\rm day}$ \citep[e.g.,][]{korobkin2020}.
+{Kilonovae are thought to be fast-evolving with bolometric lightcurve peak times distributed from $0.2\,{\rm days}$ to $1\,{\rm day}$ \citep[e.g.,][]{korobkin2020}}.
 Early fast evolution of kilonovae makes it difficult to observationally catch the lightcurve peak times and reconstruct the bolometric lightcurve near the peak.
-With the consideration of actual kilonova searches, we adopt the absolute magnitude at $0.5\,{\rm day}$ post-merger, e.g. the first detection times of GW170817/AT\,2017gfo \citep{abbott2017multimessenger,coulter2017} and the possible kilonova associated with GRB\,070809 \citep{jin2020}, rather than the peak absolute magnitude, to define the kilonova luminosity function $\Phi(M)$.
-Traditionally, the luminosity function $\Phi(M)$ of BH--NS merger kilonovae is defined as $\Phi(M)dM \propto \dot{N}(M)dM$, with the integration of $\Phi(M)$ normalized to unity, i.e.,
+With the consideration of actual kilonova searches, we adopt the absolute magnitude at $0.5\,{\rm days}$ post-merger, e.g. the first detection times of GW170817/AT\,2017gfo \citep{abbott2017multimessenger,coulter2017} and the possible kilonova associated with GRB\,070809 \citep{jin2020}, rather than the peak absolute magnitude, to define the kilonova luminosity function $\Phi(M)$. {Here, $M$ represents the absolute magnitude at $0.5\,{\rm days}$ after the merger.} Traditionally, the luminosity function $\Phi(M)$ of BH--NS merger kilonovae is defined as $\Phi(M)dM \propto \dot{N}(M)dM$, with the integration of $\Phi(M)$ normalized to unity, i.e.,

-However, the luminosity function $\Phi(M)$ cannot show the relative fraction of the case where the NS directly plunges into the BH without a kilonova out of all BH--NS mergers by considering the distributions of different BH--NS system parameters, so we look for other alternative parameters to display $\Phi(M)$.
+However, the luminosity function $\Phi(M)$ cannot show the relative fraction of the case where the NS directly plunges into the BH without a kilonova out of all BH--NS mergers by considering the parameters distributions of different BH--NS system, so we look for other alternative parameters to display $\Phi(M)$.

 We define the local event rate density per unit absolute magnitude for kilonova emission from BH--NS mergers as